 Reactions to blood products

 Direct mast cell–releasing agents (opiates, antibiotics, curare, d-tubocurarine, radiocontrast media)

 Agents that alter arachidonic acid metabolism (aspirin and nonsteroidal anti-inflammatory agents, azo dyes, and benzoates)

 Urticaria-angioedema can occur secondary to inhalation, physical contact, or more commonly ingestion (fruits, shellfish, fish, milk products, chocolate, legumes including peanuts, drugs) that may elicit urticaria alone or the anaphylactic syndrome (Chap.
 26).

 Characterized by edema in the superficial dermis in urticaria and subcutaneous tissue and deep dermis in angioedema.
-Up to 40% of pts with chronic urticaria have an autoimmune cause ...
+Up to 40% of pts ...